Length: Choice of a 5-mile walk or a 10-mile walk

 www.dartmoor-ranges.co.uk or telephone 0800 4584868 It is also broadcast every morning on BBC Radio Devon.

 Equally the 10-mile route crosses some of the most difficult terrain that Dartmoor has to offer.
 The ground is invariably very wet at most times of the year so expect wet feet!

 On the 5-mile route a crossing of the weir is necessary so it is best to avoid a time when the right is high, alternatively just downstream of the weir there are a number of places to cross the West Dart on the boulders.

 Map: Dartmoor OS OL 28 North Sheet

-This Walk has been kindly provided by Moorland Guides
+This walk was kindle provided by Moorland Guides